• My Story

 Nuts and legumes are an excellent sources of protein and heart-healthy fatty acids.
 They’re also relatively low in calories, making them a perfect snack for kids.
 Cashews, pistachios, and other nuts make a great addition to any child’s lunchbox.

-Celery with Peanut Butter
+Celery With Peanut Butter

 This traditional favourite deserves attention due to its popularity as a snack during the holiday season.
 However, why not enjoy a bit of celery and peanut butter throughout the year?